realityforge/gwt-property-source-example/README.md

 Credit
 ======

-This code was originally extracted from PropertySource repository [1] created by Leif Åstrand.
+This code was originally extracted from the PropertySource repository [1] created by Leif Åstrand.
+All credit for the idea and code goes to him.
+All bugs and problems introduced subsequently are my fault, please raise a GitHub issue.

 [1] https://github.com/Legioth/PropertySource